ssk-d/fireflutter/README.md

 # Fire Flutter

-`FireFlutter` is a rapid development package for creating Social apps based on `Firebase`.
+⚡️ `FireFlutter` is a rapid development package for creating Social apps based on `Firebase`.

 ## Features

 - User functionalities

   - User registration, login, profile update with email/password
-  - Social logins with Firebase Sign-in methods.
+  - Social logins
+    - Google,
+    - Apple,
+    - Facebook,
+    - Naver,
+    - Kakao.
   - User profile photo update
-  - Phone number authentication
+  - Phone number authentication(x)

 - Forum functionalities

   - Post create, update, delete.
   - Comment create, update, delete.
-  - File uploads on posts and comments.
+  - File uploads on posts and comments. (x)
   - Vote(like, dislkie) on posts and comments.
   - Infinite scroll
-  - And other functions to complete forum funcitons.

 - Push notifications

   - Admin can send push notifications to all users.
+  - Admin can send push notifications to users of a forum.(x)
   - User can enable/disable to get notification when a user creates a comments under his post/comment.
   - User can subscribe/unsubscribe for new posts or comments under a forum.

+- Remote Realtime Configuration

+  - Realtime contents update.
+Admin can update a page title and content.

 ## Firestore Structure